1 dead in Portland after Trump supporters, protesters clash

 Trump and other speakers at last week’s Republican convention evoked a violent, dystopian future if Democratic presidential hopeful Joe Biden wins in November and pointed to Portland as a cautionary tale for what would be in store for Americans.

-The pro-Trump rally’s organizer, who recently coordinated a similar caravan in Boise, Idaho, said in a video posted on Twitter Saturday afternoon that attendees should only carry concealed weapons and the route was being kept secret for safety reasons.
+The pro-Trump rally’s organizer, who recently coordinated a similar caravan in Boise, Idaho, said in a video posted Saturday on Twitter that attendees should only carry concealed weapons and the route was being kept secret for safety reasons.

-Videos from the scene showed sporadic fighting, as well as Trump supporters firing paintball pellets at opponents and using bear spray as counter-protesters threw things at the Trump caravan.
+Video from the scene showed sporadic fighting, as well as Trump supporters firing paintball pellets at opponents and using bear spray as counterprotesters threw things at the Trump caravan.

 The Black Lives Matter demonstrations usually target police buildings and federal buildings.
-Some protesters have called for reductions in police budgets while the city’s mayor and some in the Black community have decried the violence, saying it’s counterproductive.
+Some protesters have called for reductions in police budgets while the city’s mayor and some in the Black community have decried the violence.

-Early Saturday morning, fires set outside a police union building that is a frequent site for protests prompted police to declare a riot.

-An accelerant was used to ignite a mattress and other debris that was laid against the door of the Portland Police Association building, police said in a statement.
-At least one dumpster had also been set on fire in the street nearby.

 Credit: Paula Bronstein